ggMartinez/Terraform-ESXi-Example/README.md

  - A host with VMware ESXi.
 VMs don't run in trees.

 ## Run
 Clone this.
-Copy "variables.tf.sample" to "variables.tf", fill the values, and enjoy.
+Copy `variables.tf.sample` to `variables.tf`, fill the values, and enjoy.
 If you wish, you can edit "useradata.tpl" to run some startup commands.
 If you don't, then don't.

 After that, the usual: